Ebryx/Excavator/Readme.md

 ## Future Improvement:

-- We will be improving Excavator it in future however, if you want to cater for any exception in event-logs that causes __ELK ingestion error__ by yourself, then you can add it in __validate_event()__
+- Excavator will keep improving in the future however, if you want to cater for any exception in event-logs that causes __ELK ingestion error__ by yourself, then you can add it in __validate_event()__